Lady Cai (Eastern Han)

-Lady Cai (蔡夫人) was a Chinese noble woman member of the Cai family of Nan Commandery during the Eastern Han period.
-She was the later wife of Liu Biao, the Governor of Jing province, and a sibling to Cai Mao, a prominent general in Liu Biao's service, although some sources suggest she might have been Cai Mao's elder sister.
+Lady Cai (蔡夫人; 190-208) was a Chinese noble woman member of the Cai family of Nan Commandery during the Eastern Han.
+She was the later wife of Liu Biao, the Governor of Jing province, and a sister to Cai Mao, a prominent general in Liu Biao's service.
+Sources differ on whether she was Cai Mao's elder or younger sister.

 She is best known for her unwavering commitment to favoring Liu Cong over Liu Qi in the competition for the governorship of Jing Province; This event ultimately paved the way for the succession of Liu Bei as the governor of Jing, the warlord who went on to establish the state of Shu Han, one of the three prominent states that emerged during the Three Kingdoms period (220-280 AD).

 Early life

 Lady Cai came from the elite Cai family in Xiangyang, Nan Commandery, the capital of Jing Province (covering present-day Hubei and Hunan).
 Her father was Cai Feng (蔡諷).
 His aunt (Cai Feng's sister) married Zhang Wen, who served as the Grand Commandant (太尉) during the reign of Emperor Ling.
 Lady Cai had a sister who married Huang Chengyan, and a brother, Cai Mao.
 It's worth noting that Lady Cai's niece, Huang Yueying, was married to Zhuge Liang, a famous strategist who later become chancellor of Shu Han state.
-The Cai family would later be robbed and massacred by bandits during the Yongjia era (307–313) of the Jin dynasty (266–420).
+Lady Cai also had two other notable relatives: Cai Zan (蔡瓚), courtesy name Maogui (茂珪), who served as the Chancellor of Mei (郿相); and Cai Yan (蔡琰), (Note: Not to be confused with Cai Wenji, who is also known as Cai Yan.) courtesy name Wengui (文珪), who served as the Administrator of Ba Commandery (巴郡太守).
+The Cai family would later be robbed and massacred by bandits during the Yongjia era (307–313) of the reign of Emperor Huai of the Jin dynasty (266–420).

 During the conflict between Cao Cao and Yuan Shao at the Battle of Guandu, Han Song, an advisor to Liu Biao, was sent as an envoy to Xuchang under Liu Biao's orders.
 However, upon seeing Cao Cao's overwhelming power, Han Song advised Liu Biao to send a hostage to the imperial court, which enraged Liu Biao.
 Consequently, he ordered Han Song's execution.
 Lady Cai, recognizing Han Song's loyalty and integrity, spoke in his favor, stating, "Han Song is a beacon of hope for Chu, and his words are honest.
 There is no reason to execute him."
 This led Liu Biao to change his decision and instead imprison Han Song.